HRKings/dnd5e-foundryvtt-itemcollection/README.md

 ## I've just updated and all the items in my bags have disappeared....

 The version for foundry 0.8.x has been an almost complete rewrite of the module, so there might be some teething issues.
-Notable changes:

-Please see [1.8.x changelog](https://gitlab.com/tposney/itemcollection/-/blob/08x/Changelog.md) - particularly the 1.8.0 detials - for more information and migration steps
+Please see the [1.8.x changelog](https://gitlab.com/tposney/itemcollection/-/blob/08x/Changelog.md) - particularly the 1.8.0 detials - for more information and migration steps

 v1.3.4
 You must uninstall and reinstall the module to get the latest version if you are on a version before 1.3.4